danielhlee4/ZenTicket/README.md

 ## Next Steps

 - **Automated Email Notifications:**
   Implement functionality to automatically send email notifications to users whenever their ticket has been updated or commented on by an admin.
+Users can reply directly to the email to update the ticket's customer service thread.
 This feature will keep users informed about the status of their tickets in real-time.

 - **Public vs. Internal Comments:**
   Allow admins to mark comments as either 'public' or 'internal'.
 Public comments will be visible to the user, while internal comments will remain private for internal use only.
 This will enable admins to keep internal notes while also communicating transparently with users.